dnwiebe/Scala_Katas/README.md

 tells which hand outranks the other.

 Unlike the other katas, this one provides a significant amount of pre-written testing functionality.
+(Note that not all these tests fail in the ```master``` branch.
+However, that doesn't mean we've written any production code for you.)
 If you choose to use this, it will have a significant effect on the way your data structures are arranged; this may affect your algorithms.
 Feel free to discard it and start from scratch if you don't like it.

 Poker ranking references are provided in many places on the Internet, including [this one.](http://www.cardplayer.com/rules-of-poker/hand-rankings)